 Consider exploring privilege, white supremacy and power and discomfort (who has the privilege to avoid being uncomfortable) in inductions too.
-You could use the icebreaker activity on page 16 and the wheel of power and privilege on below (image text has been written out) to start discussions.
-Be aware that activities like these can make people feel singled-out and uncomfortable.
+You could use the icebreaker activity on page 14 and the wheel of power and privilege on page 10 to start discussions.
+Be aware that activities like these can make people feel singledout and uncomfortable.
 Creating light and fun icebreakers, meditation activities and team-building exercises beforehand can minimise the tension.